Suge Knight Net Worth 2025: Rise, Fall, Biography & Legal Troubles

 Knight’s private life has had many ups and downs.
 In 1999, while serving time, he married Michel’le, an R&B singer.
 Later she found their marriage was not valid because Knight was still legally married to another woman.
 They have a daughter, Bailei, born in 2002.

 Knight has five children.
 One of his sons, Jacob Knight, appeared in VH1’s show Love & Listings.
-Relationships were often damaged by Knight’s legal issues and prison time.
+Many of Knight’s personal relationships were strained by years of legal trouble, imprisonment, and financial instability.

 In 2018, his fiancée Toi Lin Kelly was jailed for three years for helping Knight communicate with film producers when such contact was barred.
 Knight’s personal ties and family life were often shaped by court orders and restrictions.